-Studying journalism with us means you have the chance to produce and learn your craft in the written word; audio and video from the very start to the very end of your degree.
+Studying journalism with us means you have the chance to produce and learn your craft in the written word; produce news for radio and television and digital, from the very start to the very end of your degree.

 You will learn from experienced journalists, who will help you hone your craft, some of who are now also academics, researching how the industry is changing right now – and how you need to respond, making you better still.

 How do you use Twitter as a live news feed?
 What do you do when that politician lies continuously on Facebook?
 We can equip you for the challenge.

 From the very start of your degree, you can write for our groundbreaking online student magazine, Focus, learning to write everything from news, features, reviews, views and match reports.

 Using our latest mobile journalism kits and smartphones, you can also produce content for digital audiences on our public facing website "UOB Today" www.uobtoday.co.uk

 Our professional practice "NewsDays" are an exciting, adrenaline-filled opportunity to make live news programming in our up to date multimedia newsroom right here at the University.

 Guest editors from industry will guide you as you learn to shoot, edit and write for television in a professional environment keeping to deadlines and observing all the journalistic codes of conduct.